WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 If the type of the descriptor is exact, then the type of the cast output can also be exact.

+If the provided descriptor is a null value, these instructions trap.

 ```
 ref.cast_desc reftype